How are sex toys made at Délices Défendus?

 All our molds are treated with a professional technique called chemical nickel plating .

-This treatment prevents any chemical reaction between the copper and silicone, ensuring that every sex toy that comes out of our molds is perfectly safe for your body ❤️
+This treatment prevents any chemical reaction between the copper and the silicone, ensuring that every sex toy that comes out of our molds is perfectly safe for your body ❤️

 Why are our mussels like this?